Nepiki/Guides/Dragon-Force-(Saturn).md

 _Unite all members of the Dragon Force under Wein's command_

-Required progression - This will trigger once Goldark joins the Dragon Force during the sacred weapon collecting timeframe of the scenario.
+Required progression - This will trigger once Goldark joins the Dragon Force during the sacred weapon collecting timeframe of the campaign.

 ***